Kmaina32/Ubuntu-Academy-/markdown_files/API.md

-# Akili A.I.
-Academy - API Documentation
+# Edgewood International A.I College - API Documentation

-This document outlines the API endpoints for the Akili A.I.
-Academy application, detailing their purpose, request/response formats, and required permissions.
+This document outlines the API endpoints for the Edgewood International A.I College application, detailing their purpose, request/response formats, and required permissions.

 ## 1. Authentication